Skip to main content

 DE&I, diversity, inclusion, LGBTQ+ Community, Rainbow Washing

-Pride month is a wonderful span of time where the LGBTQ community is celebrated and honored through education and donation.
+Pride month is a wonderful span of time where the LGBTQ+ community is celebrated and honored through education and donation.
 However, these celebrations also see manipulation through the corporate sector.

-Every year, most companies scramble to achieve a specific brand look that coincides with the celebration of Pride month.
-However, many of these corporations, including PR and marketing firms, fail to fully embrace equality for LGBTQ individuals and don’t encompass the meaning of Pride beyond the month of June.
+Many of these corporations, including PR and marketing firms, fail to fully embrace equality for LGBTQ+ individuals and don’t encompass the meaning of Pride beyond the month of June.

 What is Rainbow Washing?